-No stranger to severe weather, the Fort Bend County Office of Emergency Management has learned a few things about flood safety.
-This whole folder is full of flood safety information, here are some highlights:
+No stranger to severe weather, the Fort Bend County office of Homeland Security & Emergency Management has learned a few things about flood safety.
+This whole page is full of flood safety information, here are some highlights:

 Turn Around, Don’t Drown!